FreakyAli/Plugin.Maui.Biometric/README.md

 ### Like what you saw?
 Want to keep this repo alive?
 [![](https://miro.medium.com/max/600/0*wrBJU05A3BULKcWA.gif)](https://www.buymeacoffee.com/FreakyAli)

+### Note

+Community PR's for the other platforms are welcome but I will personally not be able to maintain the other platforms, due to shortage of time and unavailablity of devices for testing.

 ## Introduction:

 Add the following permissions for Android and iOS: